yliu-hashed/Gibberish-Compiler/README.md

 ![Minecraft Computer](/Documents/images/image_004.png)
 ![Minecraft Computer](/Documents/images/image_005.png)

-The computer is binary compatible with the Scott CPU, with a modified IO port (see in the Documentations).
+The computer is binary compatible with the Scott CPU, with a modified IO port ([more informations](/Documents/compiler/instructions.rst)).

 It could be used as a teaching tool for teachers, or a gadget for someone like me to learn about computer architecture in a intuitive way.